pbuckner/x-plane_plugins/XPython/docs/source/usage/pip.rst

 Package Installation Example
 ----------------------------

-OpenGL is a common package used by plugins, but not initially included.
+pytz is a simple package, not initially included.
+It handles easily handles timezones in Python.
 This makes it a great "first example".

 1) XPPython3 Menu, select "Pip Package Installer"
-2) Install package ``pyopengl``.
+2) Install package ``pytz``.
 Type in the package name and press Install.
 It will take a few seconds (depends on your Internet speed.)
-Though this package is not required by XPPython3, it is commonly used by plugins, so you might as well install it now.
+Though this package is not required by XPPython3, but it's a harmless example if you're looking to try something.

-If Pip fails because it cannot find pip (most commonly on linux) make sure you've manually added the python3-pip package.
+If Pip fails because it cannot find an executable version of pip (most commonly on linux), send your log files to support and we'll check it out.

 .. image:: /images/pip_installer.png